kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Changes to configuration or credential files or processes.
 These changes can also affect the behavior in other SDKs and must thus be made in coordination with internal teams.

+### Criteria for passing pre-review

+To move from the implementation to the ready for review stage, a pull request must pass the following criteria.
+These criteria will be added to the CONTRIBUTING guide.

+1. The pull request must have tests that pass.
+1. The pull request must pass all existing tests.
+1. The code must work on all supported operating systems.
+1. The code must pass all linting and style checks.
+1. The code must be documented, which may include inline documentation and user documentation.

 [contribution guide]: https://github.com/aws/aws-cli/blob/2069bf6735560da48440b743eb323488df5fa6c8/CONTRIBUTING.md
 [open-pr-with-comment-from-maintainer]: https://github.com/search?q=is%3Apr+is%3Aopen+commenter%3Ajustindho+commenter%3Aelysahall+commenter%3AjoguSD+commenter%3Anateprewitt+commenter%3Azdutta+commenter%3Astobrien89+commenter%3Atim-finnigan+commenter%3Ajamesls+commenter%3Astealthycoin+commenter%3Avz10+commenter%3Akyleknap+commenter%3Akdaily+-author%3Ajustindho+-author%3Aelysahall+-author%3AjoguSD+-author%3Anateprewitt+-author%3Azdutta+-author%3Astobrien89+-author%3Atim-finnigan+-author%3Ajamesls+-author%3Astealthycoin+-author%3Avz10+-author%3Akyleknap+-author%3Akdaily+repo%3Aaws%2Faws-cli+created%3A2021-01-01..2021-12-31&type=Issues